zhgyyds/SOANet/README.md

 }
 ```

-### Models
-- Models can be downloaded through [Baidu Netdisk](https://pan.baidu.com/s/1vk-hyBWGac-d63t1uKo9hA), password: pwuk
-- Put the models in the "FlareSeg/model_weights/" folder.

-### AbdomenCT-1K models
-- We also trained models in [AbdomenCT-1K](https://github.com/JunMa11/AbdomenCT-1K) dataset.
-- You can download the models through [Baidu Netdisk](https://pan.baidu.com/s/1HhUiStKyBVbWNTvY1nHwNQ), password:ks66

 ### Training
-Remark: Coarse segmentation is trained on Nvidia GeForce 2080Ti(Number:8), while fine segmentation on Nvidia A100(Number:4).
+Remark: Coarse segmentation is trained on Nvidia GeForce 3090(Number:1), while fine segmentation on Nvidia A6000(Number:1).
 If you use different hardware, please set the "ENVIRONMENT.NUM_GPU", "DATA_LOADER.NUM_WORKER" and "DATA_LOADER.BATCH_SIZE" in 'FlareSeg/coarse_base_seg/config.yaml' and 'FlareSeg/fine_efficient_seg/config.yaml' files.
 You also need to set the 'nproc_per_node' in 'FlareSeg/coarse_base_seg/run.sh' file.
 #### Coarse segmentation:
 - Edit the 'FlareSeg/coarse_base_seg/config.yaml' and 'FlareSeg/coarse_base_seg/run.sh'
 - Train coarse segmentation with the following command: